Hungary–Sweden relations: European Union

-North Atlantic Treaty Organisation
+North Atlantic Treaty Organization

-Hungary joined NATO alongside Poland and the Czech Republic on 12 March 1999 in the fourth enlargement of NATO.
+Hungary joined NATO alongside the Czech Republic and Poland on 12 March 1999 in the fourth enlargement of NATO.

 Sweden, along with Finland, applied to join NATO on 17 May 2022, and the two countries were formally invited to join the alliance when the accession protocols were signed on 5 July.
 This started the ratification process in which all 30 current members must approve any applicant if they are to become a member.
 28 member states had ratified the Swedish application by 28 September 2022, the confirmations of which were formally registered by 14 October.
 The last two holdouts were Hungary and Turkey.

 The Hungarian government submitted the relevant documents to the National Assembly in July, but the latter declined to process the request before it was prorogued for the year.
 In October, the Finnish President along with Finnish and Swedish media speculated that Hungary was delaying their approval of the Nordic applications in order to maintain political leverage on EU matters, though they regarded Turkey's approval as a more significant obstacle.
-The President of Hungary, Viktor Orbán, stated in November that he expected parliament to ratify Swedish accession when they reconvene in mid-February.
+Turkey approved Sweden's admission in January 2024.
+The Prime Minister, Viktor Orbán, stated in November that he expected parliament to ratify Swedish accession when they reconvene in mid-February.
+Instead the ratification vote was postponed several times by the Hungarian parliament.
+On the 29th of March, 2023, the spokesman for Orbán, Zoltán Kovács, wrote on his blog a list of grievances that needed to be addressed before Sweden’s admission could be ratified.
+Hungary's parliament voted to support Sweden's admission on February 26, 2024.

-On 22 January 2023, the Swedish Foreign Minister stated that the negotiations with Turkey were "nearly resolved", and that it was "now very close to the moment in time when it is time for the Turkish parliament to start the ratification process".

 Military relations

 Both Hungary and Sweden have been aligned with NATO in the post-Cold War era.
-Hungary joined NATO in 1999, and Sweden applied to join in 2022.
+Hungary joined NATO in 1999, and Sweden joined in 2024.

 Saab JAS 39 Gripen

 Shortly after Hungary joined NATO in 1999, a push was made to replace the Air Force's MiG-29 fleet with a NATO-compatible fighter force.
 By 2001, several offers had been received, including a Swedish offer of 24 JAS 39 C/D's, and a US offer of 24 used F-16's.
 Despite the fact that the professional committees favored the F-16, on 10 September 2001, the Swedish bid won.
 On 20 December 2001, Hungary signed a contract with the Swedish Government in order to lease 14 JAS 39 Gripens, for 12 years beginning in 2006.
 By December 2007 all 14 jets had been delivered.

-In 2012, Hungary decided to extend the lease until March of 2026.
+In 2012, Hungary decided to extend the lease until March 2026.
 The aircraft were upgraded in 2017 and 2022.
 After the lease period expires, Hungary will own the remaining Gripens.